 Compliance

-Compliance Leader Burnout: Causes and Fixes | anecdotes
+Compliance Leader Burnout: Causes and Fixes |

 Terry O'Daniel

-Discover how to prevent Compliance leader burnout with anecdotes
+Discover how to prevent Compliance leader burnout with Anecdotes

 Picture this: You’re fast asleep, but your mind is on a journey.
 In your dream, the president of the world has asked you to broker an agreement between 7 nations.
 You walk into the massive conference room and start to talk, but the confused looks stop you.
 Then you realize there are no interpreters.
 No one understands you.
 You can’t possibly succeed.